abdullahanzar/clinic-desk-platanist/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## License

+Clinic Desk by Platanist is licensed under the
+GNU Affero General Public License v3.0 (AGPL-3.0).

+If you modify this software and deploy it for others (including as a hosted service), you must make your source code and modifications available under the same license.

+See the LICENSE file for full details.

+## Disclaimer

+This project is a clinic workflow and billing assistance tool only.
+It is not a medical device or EHR system.

+See DISCLAIMER.md for full details.

+## Feedback & Improvements

+Clinic Desk by Platanist is intentionally scoped to remain simple, reliable, and clinic-realistic.

+If you are a doctor, clinic staff member, or developer using this project and have feedback or improvement ideas, please use:

+- GitHub Issues for bugs or discussions
+- Pull Requests for proposed improvements

+When suggesting changes, please keep the scope in mind:
+- No patient accounts
+- No email or SMS delivery
+- No automated messaging
+- No expansion into EHR or hospital-scale systems

+The goal is to improve clinic desk workflows without increasing operational, legal, or compliance complexity.